apache/superset/CONTRIBUTING.md

 - Create custom queries in SQL Lab then create dashboards

 #### **Exceptions to sentence case:

-- Input labels, buttons and tabs are all caps
+- Input labels, buttons and UI tabs are all caps
+- User input values (e.g. column names, SQL Lab tab names) should be in their original case

 ## Managing Issues and PRs